1. Home

 • Improvement and optimisation of physiological tolerance to anaemia – strategies include optimizing oxygen delivery and implementing restrictive transfusion strategies to ensure that transfusions are only given when absolutely necessary.

-• Advocacy: WFSA supports the WHO Call to Action to develop and implement sustainable national PBM policies.
+WFSA supports the WHO Call to Action to develop and implement sustainable national PBM policies.
 As part of this work, WFSA Member Societies launched and endorsed the Santa Cruz Declaration: A Global PBM Consensus.
-We continue to encourage other organisations working in the surgical field to endorse the Santa Cruz Declaration.
+By endorsing the declaration, organisations add their voice to a growing global movement to improve patient outcomes, preserve scarce resources and reduce avoidable reliance on blood transfusion.
+We continue to invite organisations across the surgical and perioperative fields to endorse the Santa Cruz Declaration and strengthen this global movement.

 Meet the team